Here we'll illustrate how to get Enigmail up and running.

-Note to advanced users: Enigmail has only been tested with official Mozilla releases of Thunderbird and SeaMonkey.
+Note to advanced users: Enigmail has only been tested with official Mozilla releases of Thunderbird.
 If you use a nightly build (or your own build), Enigmail might not work.

 Thunderbird has its excellent documentation and user group support, hence we'll skip the steps to install and configure it.